diqidoq/jass/README.md

-# JASS  ·  _play Jasm CSS conducted by SASS._
+# JASS  ·  _"Play with Jasm CSS classes conducted by SASS."_
 <sup> Development started in 2012 formerly named QCSS (with LESS), first released in 2015 and refactored to JASS (with SASS) in 2023.<br>
 **Supported by www.maroqqo.com** </sup>

  > _Stop learning frameworks.
 Stop hacking styles.
 Start building web apps._ :+1:

-A simple utility first type of _"describe your style as class"_ CSS framework with no stylesheet editing and no recompiling for new themes in mind.
-Refactored in 2023 and renamed to JASS to keep being cross browser compatible down  to 2009 while using SASS (SCSS) for the generator.
+JASS: A simple utility first type of "describe your style as class" CSS framework with no stylesheet editing and no recompiling for new themes in mind.
+Development started in 2012 formerly named QCSS.
+Refactored in 2023 and renamed to JASS.
+Being cross browser compatible down to 2009 while using SASS (SCSS) for the generator (not required by default).
 As an easy out-of-the-box styling layer from the bottom up by using a creative class group naming approach easy to learn and to reuse for each project.

+Supported class naming components:

+    borders
+    extensive websafe color codes
+    layouts and grids
+    shadows
+    spacing tools
+    and extensive typography
+    tools

 > [!NOTE]
 > Great to see that the margin/padding altering extension classes (e.g. mr1, pr2) based on the grid space have found its way into **Bootstrap v4 and v5**.
 And great to see that a CSS framework like **tailwindcss** has taken over this utility first approach here into a fully-fledged CSS framework in 2017.
 Just would have been nice to credit it all somewhere.
 I published this qcss idea in 2012. :) Without maintaining it carefully enough.
 So it's OK ;-)